View All

 What is Decision Tree in Data Mining

 A decision tree in AI is a predictive model that uses a branching structure to map possible outcomes based on input features.
-It is among the most popular data mining techniques and tools.
+It is among the most popular data mining techniques .
 Learning what is decision tree is in data mining involves analyzing how nodes, branches, and leaves work together to process and classify information.

 A decision tree functions like a flowchart: Each internal node represents a decision point, each branch represents an outcome, and each leaf node provides a final classification or prediction.